webqit/webflo/README.md

 }
 ```

-The `next()` function can also run as an independent request - using [the same parameters as with the WHATWG Request constructor](https://developer.mozilla.org/en-US/docs/Web/API/Request/Request#parameters).
+The `next()` function can also run as an independent request - using [the same parameters as of the WHATWG Request constructor](https://developer.mozilla.org/en-US/docs/Web/API/Request/Request#parameters).

 ```js
 /**